 (b) Releasing steel.
 Release the prestress load to the concrete after the concrete has attained its required release compressive strength.
 Do not expose the concrete to temperatures below freezing for at least 7 days after casting.
-Cut or release strands such that lateral eccentricity of the prestress force will be minimized.
+Cut or release strands such that lateral eccentricity of the prestress force is minimized.
 Cut prestressing steel off flush with the end of the member.

 553.08 Storing, Transporting, and Erecting.
-Do not ship prestressed concrete members until concrete cylinder tests manufactured of the same concrete and cured under the same conditions as the members indicate that the concrete in each member has attained the minimum required design strength and is at least 14 days old.
+Do not ship prestressed concrete members until concrete cylinder tests, manufactured of the same concrete and cured under the same conditions as the members, indicate that the concrete in each member has attained the minimum required design strength and is at least 7-days-old except decked bulb-T sections must be at least 10 days old.